Deputy Chief of Space Operations: Deputy Chief of Space Operations for Operations

-The deputy chief of space operations for operations (S3/4/7 or formerly SF/COO) is the chief operations officer of the Space Force.
-The S3/4/7 has overall responsibility for the Space Force's operations, sustainment, and nuclear operations.
+The deputy chief of space operations for operations (S3/4/7/10 or SF/COO) is the chief operations officer of the Space Force.
+The COO has overall responsibility for the Space Force's operations, sustainment, cyber, and nuclear operations.
 The position used to be deputy chief of space operations for operations, cyber, and nuclear until 2025 when the cyber function was transferred to the deputy chief of space operations for cyber and data.